Alves-Zach/Alves-Zach.github.io/_projects/Exoskeleton.md

 TODO: Have a video demonstrating the different stiffness methods while walking on a treadmill, it will be one video demonstrating them all one after another

-The final flowchart showing the used ROS nodes and data is as follows:
+The final flowchart showing the ROS nodes and data flow is as follows:

 {:refdef: style="text-align: center;"}
 ![Final layout of ROS nodes and data flow](/assets/images/exoskeleton/ROSflow.png){: width="75%"}
 {: refdef}

-## Future work
+# Future work
 This project has the opportunity to be improved on in the future, as the goal was to create an intuitive and easily controllable system for rehabilitation therapy, other methods for calculating stiffness could be more intuitive.

 ### Forearm contraction method